Fredouye/harbor_ansible/harbor_proxy/README.md

-This role will create registries and projects in Harbor (using its REST API), which will serve as a proxy.
+This role will create registries and projects in Harbor (using its REST API), which will serve as a proxy cache.

-> You should use an Ansible vault to store your Harbor credentials !
+:exclamation: You should use an Ansible vault to store your Harbor credentials !

 Define the external registries you want to proxy using this variable :